autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration/index.md

 ### Creating launch files

-We start with creating launch file four our vehicle like "Extrinsic Manual Calibration"
+We start with creating launch file four our vehicle like `Extrinsic Manual Calibration`
 process:

 ```bash